simonihmig/responsive-image/apps/docs/src/usage/local-images.md

 #### `position: string`

-When both `width` and `height` are provided AND the fit is one of `fit` of `cover` or `contain`, this parameter can be used to set the position of the image.
+When `aspect` is provided and `fit` is one of `cover` or `contain`, then this parameter can be used to set the position of the image.

-See sharps [resize options](https://sharp.pixelplumbing.com/api-resize#resize) for a detailed explanation of each.
+See sharp's [resize options](https://sharp.pixelplumbing.com/api-resize#resize) for a detailed explanation of each.

 #### `quality: number`